dutchsloot84/ser-snapshot-diff-automation/docs/install.md

 pyinstaller --onefile --windowed -n "ser-diff-gui" src/serdiff/gui_runner.py
 ```

 PyInstaller places the finished binaries under `dist/`.
 Zip each platform output for distribution (the GitHub Release workflow names the archives `SER-Diff-Windows.zip`, `SER-Diff-macOS.zip`, and `SER-Diff-Linux.zip`).
+The CI job invokes PyInstaller directly with `src/serdiff/gui_runner.py`, so keep that path stable—if the script moves, update the workflow and rerun the preflight check locally before tagging.

 ## pipx (recommended)